unnsse/unnsse.io/content/posts/typelevel_weather_10032024.md

 # 3.0 Implementation

 The interesting mix of Typelevel's [http4s](https://http4s.org/), [Cats](https://typelevel.org/cats), and [Cats Effect](https://typelevel.org/cats-effect) libraries proved a different (and yet a very rewarding) experience due to the functional programming style and mindset enforced.
 This contrasts immensely with the traditional Java Spring Boot based Microservices codebases for which I have quite extensive professional experience designing & developing in.
-The asynchronous capabilities of `Cats Effect`, combined with the powerful functional abstractions in `Cats` (e.g., `Monads`, `Applicatives`, `Show`, `Traverse`, etc), have shown me how to fully leverage Scala with Typelevel for specific distributed backend use cases.
+The asynchronous capabilities of `Cats Effect`, combined with the powerful functional abstractions in `Cats` (e.g. `Monads`, `Applicatives`, `Show`, `Traverse`, etc), have shown me how to fully leverage Scala with Typelevel for specific distributed backend use cases.

 ## 3.1 Top-Level Singleton Object

 Started out by using a top level singleton object aptly named `WeatherServer`, to contain every method and expression, which extends `cats.effect.IOApp`:

 ```scala
 object WeatherServer extends IOApp {